Last Updated: June 2020

-If any difficulties do arise which cannot be resolved, then please contact Nigel Davidson who is the partner with overall responsibility for dealing with complaints by writing to PDT Solicitors, Premier House, 36-48 Queen Street, Horsham RH13 5AD or emailing email@example.com
+If any difficulties do arise which cannot be resolved, then please contact William Angas who is the partner with overall responsibility for dealing with complaints by writing to PDT Solicitors, Premier House, 36-48 Queen Street, Horsham RH13 5AD or emailing email@example.com.

 To explain to you how long this process might take we have included our target times for each stage of the process.
 Where, for any reason, it is not possible to observe any of these limits we will let you know and explain why.

 At the end of your case we will send you the original of all (i) pleadings (ii) orders (iii) witness statements (iv) affidavits (v) consent orders or settlement agreements.
 We will retain for 6 years an electronic copy of the entire file but you agree we may destroy any paper copies.
 If you wish to keep the entire file you must collect it within 14 days of receiving from us a letter confirming that we are closing the file, otherwise you authorise us to destroy it.

 We will store our file for 6 years or, where the matter involves deeds or trusts, 12 years.
 We will be entitled to charge you a storage fee which will be added to your final account.
 We calculate the storage charge at the rate of 45p per file per calendar month.

+16.4.
 If we retrieve documents or papers from storage in relation to continuing or new instructions for you, then we shall not usually charge you for our time spent dealing with the retrieval of papers or documents but we may ask that you pay any retrieval fee which we pay to our storage company.
 In other cases we shall charge you for the time spent producing stored papers or documents as well as the fee payable to the storage company.
 We may also charge you for the time spent reading correspondence or other documents so as to answer any queries you have raised based on our hourly rates.

-These Terms and our Engagement Letter are governed by the laws of England and Wales.
+These Terms and our Scoping Letters are governed by the laws of England and Wales.
 You agree that the English courts shall have exclusive jurisdiction in any dispute that may arise between us.

 PDT Solicitors is the trading name of PDT Solicitors LLP, a limited liability partnership registered in England and Wales with Registration No OC403260.
-Please note we use the word “partner” to refer to a member of PDT Solicitors LLP, or an employee or consultant with equivalent standing and qualifications.
+Please note we use the word “partner” to refer to a member of PDT, or an employee or consultant with equivalent standing and qualifications.